techidaily/site-games-able/source/_posts/secure-your-steam-deck-2024s-premium-cases-list.md

 ### Q: Can I play all Steam games on the Steam Deck?

  In theory, yes.
-You can even step outside Steam's ecosystem and[dive into Epic Games and GOG](https://www.makeuseof.com/how-to-install-and-play-epic-games-and-gog-titles-on-steam-deck/) .
+You can even step outside Steam's ecosystem and [dive into Epic Games and GOG](https://www.makeuseof.com/how-to-install-and-play-epic-games-and-gog-titles-on-steam-deck/) .
 However, that says nothing about how well a particular game will perform.
 Like any PC, the Steam Deck has its limits, and some titles may not work as well.

 ### Q: Is the Steam Deck basically a PC?

- Yes, the Steam Deck is simply a PC in handheld form; in fact, you can connect it to a monitor, along with a[keyboard and mouse](http://www.makeuseof.com/best-keyboard-and-mouse-for-steam-deck/) , and use it like a desktop.
+ Yes, the Steam Deck is simply a PC in handheld form; in fact, you can connect it to a monitor, along with a [keyboard and mouse](http://www.makeuseof.com/best-keyboard-and-mouse-for-steam-deck/) , and use it like a desktop.

 ### Q: Can I play the Steam Deck on a TV?

  Yes, you can connect the Steam Deck to a TV.
-You have two choices: connect via a Steam Deck Dock, or the many[Steam Deck Dock alternatives](https://www.makeuseof.com/steam-deck-dock-alternatives/) , or by using a USB-C to HDMI adapter.
+You have two choices: connect via a Steam Deck Dock, or the many [Steam Deck Dock alternatives](https://www.makeuseof.com/steam-deck-dock-alternatives/) , or by using a USB-C to HDMI adapter.

 ### Q: Does Steam Deck come with a case?

  The Steam Deck comes with its own carrying case, but it does not include a protective case.
 The original Steam Deck carrying case is a pretty snug fit, so you may run into space issues depending on which protective case you choose.
-It's fairly basic, but there are some excellent third-party[Steam Deck carrying cases](https://www.makeuseof.com/best-steam-deck-carrying-cases/) available.
+It's fairly basic, but there are some excellent third-party [Steam Deck carrying cases](https://www.makeuseof.com/best-steam-deck-carrying-cases/) available.

 <ins class="adsbygoogle"